MinecratLetsPlay/MinecratLetsPlay/README.md

 But i also like Programming!

-I like coding Batch scripts and Programming C++
+I like writing Batch scripts and Programming C++

 I Coded an Large Admin tool in Batch and i have some C++ Projects (My biggest at the moment is a Password Generator)